BRSRKR/100-days-of-code/Ryan'sLog.md

 ### Day 5: January 30, 2017

-After having to travel to North East for a close family members funeral, I am not getting back in the swing of things and continuing my journey.
+After having to travel to North East for a close family members funeral, I am now getting back in the swing of things and continuing my journey.

 **Today's Progress**: Had some issues with the previous toggle.
 Reverse Engineering another Toggle